-(m) All BMPs shall be maintained in a functional condition throughout the duration of construction activity.

-B. The final modification plans, prepared by a licensed landscape architect or a qualified resource specialist.
-The landscaping and erosion control plans shall be reviewed and approved by the consulting engineering geologist to ensure that the plans are in conformance with the consultants' recommendations.
-Interim Erosion Control and Construction Best Management Practices Plan shall be in conformance with the site/ development plans approved by the Coastal Commission.
+- (m) All BMPs shall be maintained in a functional condition throughout the duration of construction activity. - B. The final Interim Erosion Control and Construction Best Management Practices Plan shall be in conformance with the site/ development plans approved by the Coastal Commission.
 Any necessary changes to the Coastal Commission approved site/development plans required by a qualified, licensed professional shall be reported to the Executive Director.
 No changes to the Coastal Commission approved final site/development plans shall occur without an amendment to the coastal development permit, unless the Executive Director determines that no amendment is required.